Albumin

 CPT: 84460

-Test Principle: Testing is performed on a Roche Cobas c501 module.
-ALT catalyzes the reaction between L-alanine and 2-oxoglutarate.
-The pyruvate formed is reduced by NADH in a reaction catalyzed by lactate dehydrogenase (LDH) to form L-lactate and NAD+.
+Test Principle: Testing is performed using a Roche Cobas c503 test platform.
+ALT measurements performed using this device, in human serum and plasma are used as an aid in diagnosis of hepatocellular injury and in monitoring chronic liver injury.
+ALT catalyzes the reaction between L alanine and 2 oxoglutarate.
+The pyruvate formed is reduced by NADH in a reaction catalyzed by lactate dehydrogenase (LDH) to form L lactate and NAD+.
 The rate of the NADH oxidation is directly proportional to the catalytic ALT activity.
 It is determined by measuring the decrease in absorbance.

 Specimen Retention: 7 days